gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 3. Copy the revised content to [generate a QRCode](https://www.google.com/search?q=qr+code+generator+online&sxsrf=AOaemvIsNI2H6dKtGyc_vGGsJpQYcPT8jA%3A1631499580792&ei=PLU-Yd3tL7yB1e8P5f6CqAk&oq=qrcode+generator+&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAxgAMgcIABCABBAKMgcIABCABBAKMgcIABCABBAKMgcIABCABBAKMgoIABCABBCHAhAUMgcIABCABBAKMgcIABCABBAKMgcIABCABBAKMgcIABCABBAKMgcIABCABBAKOgcIIxCwAxAnOgcIABBHELADOgcIABCwAxBDSgQIQRgAUO8fWO8fYK8uaAFwAngAgAFDiAFDkgEBMZgBAKABAcgBCsABAQ&sclient=gws-wiz-serp){target="_blank"}, or save it as `.conf` file.

 The WireGuard connection may down a while when the public IP address changes, after the DDNS url update to the new public IP address, the conneciton will resume.
 The DDNS is updated every 10 minutes.
-If the connection doesn't resume, please make sure the DDNS url is point to tne new public IP address, then turn off the WireGaurd connection and turn on again.
+If the connection doesn't resume, please make sure the DDNS url is point to tne new public IP address, then turn off the WireGuard connection and turn on again.

 ## WireGuard Client App